 The Kamentsa's history has been marked by 500 years of colonization.
 Once secluded in the high mountains surrounding Sibundoy Valley, they eventually reclaimed their ancestral territory 40 years ago.
 Today, guided by their ancestral medicine and cultural heritage, they are actively restoring health and vitality to their lands and community.
 An annual Carnival serves as a vibrant celebration where they practice forgiveness towards their past oppressors, an expression of their unyielding cultural identity.

 Population and Visions of Health and Beauty

 With councils in various municipalities, including Sibundoy, San Francisco, Mocoa, Orito, Villa Garzón, San Miguel, and Bogotá, the Kamentsa People maintain a significant presence in Alto Putumayo.
-The municipality of Sibundoy houses their primary tribal administrative center, Cabildo de Sibundoy, with a population of 6,029 indigenous Kamentsá, distributed among 1,476 families, constituting 58% of the total Kamentsa population and 42% of the municipality's inhabitants, according to the Cabildo's data from 2014.
+The municipality of Sibundoy houses its primary tribal administrative center, Cabildo de Sibundoy, with a population of 6,029 indigenous Kamentsá, distributed among 1,476 families, constituting 58% of the total Kamentsa population and 42% of the municipality's inhabitants, according to the Cabildo's data from 2014.

-Through their resilient spirit and deep-rooted cultural heritage, the Kamentsa Biyang continue to thrive, preserving their traditions and way of life, while forging connections with people worldwide through their sacred practices and artistic brilliance.
+Through their resilient spirit and deep-rooted cultural heritage, the Kamentsa Biyang continue to thrive, preserving their traditions and way of life while forging connections with people worldwide through their sacred practices and artistic brilliance.
 They carry visions and work towards advancing health and beauty for their children and the future generations of humanity.